fivesqrd/bego/README.md

 # Bego

-Bego is a library for making DynamoDb queries simpler to work with.
+Bego is a PHP library that makes working DynamoDb tables simpler.

 ## Working with models ##
 Create your table's model class